VB Lecture Notes - Animation

 Objective #1: Animate graphics on a form with For loops.

-- You can achieve animation by simplying changing an object's Top or Left property within a loop.
-For example, the
+- You can achieve animation by simplying changing a picture box's Top or Left property within a loop.

 Next